-No member of the College Community will manufacture, possess, distribute, or use any prohibited drug in either the refined or crude form, except, (1) controlled substances for personal usage and these must be under the current prescription of a licensed physician, (2) those specifically authorized to St. Clair County Community College by Federal or State authorizing agencies for educational purposes.
+No member of the College Community will manufacture, possess, distribute, or use any alcohol or prohibited drug in either the refined or crude form, except, (1) controlled substances for personal usage and these must be under the current prescription of a licensed physician, (2) those specifically authorized to St. Clair County Community College by Federal or State authorizing agencies for educational purposes.
 Nor will any member of the College Community possess property, which is used, or intended for use, as a container for any controlled substance.

 Effect of violating rules